Christopher Evans (outlaw): Later life

 Even though George was permitted to visit his family once a month in Sacramento, in November 1897, George's eldest son was run over by a switch engine in the railyard while on his way to the store running a morning errand.
 George had talked to Warden Aull about obtaining parole and the warden recommended that he seek signatures for a petition to be sent to the governor.
 Then in January 1899, George's wife passed from an illness that had been kept secret from him.
 His remaining son went to live with his grandparents in Mankato and George went into a deep depression.

-That fall, Warden Aull passed away.
+That fall, Warden Aull died.
 He had been a friend to both Chris Evans and George Contant, and both felt that with his passing they had little chance of gaining parole.
 Warden Wilkinson took Aull's place, and after an attempted breakout in 1903, the straitjacket was introduced.
 According to George, the situation became grim.
 Leather that had previously been used to make shoes was now used for trunks and harnesses, and several prisoners were left to walk barefoot.

 Warden Wilkinson was then replaced by Archibald Yell.
 George claimed that the situation became even worse when guards began to murder prisoners, shooting them down as they came and went from work.
 The guards would claim that the prisoners had attempted to escape or take control of vital prison areas.

 When George Contant wrote to the Governor regarding the promises that had been made by the railroad to eventually secure George's parole, he was told that Warden Aull had lost the paperwork.
 Governor Pardee would not grant George's parole, but in July 1907 the Prison Board of Director took action on the governor's behalf.
 George Contant would be released on March 19, 1908, after sixteen years at Folsom.
 He moved to San Bernardino and started up a painting business and wrote a book about his life called A Pardoned Lifer.
 He then traveled the country, giving lectures in which he denounced a life of crime.
 The following year, George married Alice Brown of Thorntown, Indiana.
 He then founded his own film company in 1911 and released a movie in 1915 based on the Evans-Sontag gang called The Folly of a Life of Crime.
 George's second wife died on July 24, 1928, from a heart attack.
 After his mother passed in 1929, he disappeared from the public eye.
 When or where George died remains a mystery.